BLM – Sheriff MOUs Can Essentially Deputize BLM Agents by Granting Peace Officer Authority to Enforce State and Local Laws

-A concept that can be difficult to understand, is that federal jurisdiction (legislative jurisdiction) is different than authority.
+A concept that can be difficult to understand, is that jurisdiction (legislative jurisdiction) is different than authority.
 In this case, we reference the 1987 Department of Army, Field Manual 19-10, Ch.
 5 Pg.
 1 “Jurisdiction and authority are not the same.
 MP may have the authority to apprehend a suspect, but the military may not have jurisdiction to try the suspect.
 Authority is the lawful right of designated persons or agencies to exercise governmental power or control.”

-So at first look you might think that a MOU is a unconstitutional cession of partial jurisdiction, since the sheriff is expanding the federal governments powers, but these powers have to do with authority, not jurisdiction.
+So at first you might think that a MOU is a unconstitutional cession of partial jurisdiction, since the sheriff is expanding the federal governments powers, but these powers have to do with authority, not jurisdiction.
 It also applies to state laws, in the Mesa County Sheriff MOU you will see a reference to CRS 16-3-110, a state law that provides a cession of authority, for all federal agents in Colorado to detain people who have committed felonies and misdemeanors in their presence.
 No recorded federal acceptance is required for a cession of authority as required for a state cession of jurisdiction.
 Its also worth noting that some BLM law enforcement documents (2012 Guide in table below) state that even if the state authorizes federal agents to enforce state laws that the Sheriff must also authorize it for the cession of authority to be complete.

 For some reason as of 2019, these MOU law enforcement agreements are not generally shared with the public.
 Why are they not shared with the public?
 As of 01/29/2020 the BLM and USFS law enforcement agreements, shared in table below, are not on the Mesa County Web Site Intergovernmental Agreement page, nor are they shared on the Mesa County sheriff web site.
-Mesa County is comprised of 72% federally owned lands (1,559,551 acres) and area residents deserve to be notified of what authorities the sheriff has given federal agents on public lands.
+Mesa County is comprised of 74% federally owned lands (1,559,551 acres) and area residents deserve to be notified of what authorities the sheriff has given federal agents on their public lands.

 2. Sheriff Dave Brown President of the Western States Sheriffs Association 2015 MOU Testimony.
 “Sheriffs, under state statute, have the authority to cross-deputize LEOs.
 As mentioned earlier, this can also be accomplished through MOUs…”